 Frankfort, Kentucky 40601

 DDS also determines eligibility for two Kentucky state programs: KTAP (Kentucky Transitional Assistance Program) and Medicaid.
+(Disabled SSI recipients automatically qualify for Medicaid.)
 For more information visit the DDS section of the CHFS website.

-The federal government funds a large portion of the SSI payment (up to $710 a month), but the State of Kentucky supplements the federal SSI payment.
+The federal government funds a large portion of the SSI payment (up to $771 a month in 2019), but the State of Kentucky supplements the federal SSI payment for those living in a home or needing care at home.
 The amount of the state supplement depends on the recipient's living situation.

 Kentucky’s Cabinet for Health and Family Services (CHFS), Department of Community Based Services, administers the state SSI supplement.
 You can visit the CHFS website for more information on the supplement.

 All employers in Kentucky are required to carry worker’s compensation insurance for their employees, except for certain agricultural employers.
-That means that anyone who is disabled due to a work accident or illness should file a claim with their employer for workers' comp benefits first.
-After that, if they remain disabled for at least a year, they may be able to obtain SSA benefits as well.
+Anyone who is disabled due to a work accident or illness should file a claim with their employer for workers' comp benefits first.
+After that, if they remain disabled for at least a year, they may be able to obtain Social Security benefits as well.

 For problems not related to cash benefits for disability, you can contact this state agency, which provides advocacy and assistance to those who have specials needs.